Appraisal myths debunked

 Myth: There's no reason for consumers to even care about what the report contains so long as their lender is satisfied.

 Fact: A consumer should definitely inspect their appraisal report; there could be some questions or some concerns with the accuracy of the appraisal that should be addressed.
 Remember, this is probably the most expensive and important investment a consumer will ever make.
 Also, the report makes a valuable record for future reference, comprised of useful and often-revealing information - including the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the proximity.

 Myth: There is no reason to order an appraisal unless you are trying to get an estimate of the value of a home during a sales transaction involving a lending company.

 Fact: Ordering an appraisal can fulfill a variety of needs depending on the designations and certifications of the appraiser involved; appraisers can provide a variety of different services, including benefit/cost analysis, tax assessment, legal dispute resolution, and even estate planning.

 Myth: A property inspection serves the same purpose as an appraisal.

-Fact: An appraisal does not serve the same purpose as an inspection.
-The purpose of the appraiser is to find an opinion of value in the appraisal process and through creating the report.
-A home inspector determines the condition of the property and its main components and reports these findings.
+Fact: An appraisal report does not serve the same purpose as an inspection report.
+The point of an appraisal report is to conclude upon an opinion of fair market value during the appraisal process and the production of the appraisal report.
+A home inspector analyzes the condition of the property and its major components and reports these findings.